ioccc-src/winner/2024/README.md

 what is being rendered.

-One fun aspect of the [2024/endoh1/prog.c source code](%%REPO_URL%%/2024/endoh1/prog.c) is that when it is compiled an executed, the program outputs C code.
+One fun aspect of the [2024/endoh1/prog.c source code](%%REPO_URL%%/2024/endoh1/prog.c) is that when it is compiled and executed, the program outputs C code.
-That C code, call it `rt.c` will fail to compile!
+That C code, called `rt.c`, will fail to compile!
 But that is OK because the C-preprocessor has enough work to do without bothering the C compiler.  :-)

 We plan to recognise those who report that they [rendered a new record sized image](endoh1/index.html#larger).